jacksonkonkin/onc-ai-assistant/Data-Engineering/Sprint_2/BERT_Query_Routing_Model/README.md

 ## Example

 ```
-Enter a query: book a flight to Toronto
+Enter a query: what is pH sensor?
-Predicted label: travel
+Predicted label: knowledge
 ```